luc-polo/Football-probabilities-prediciton/docs/commands.rst

 Running the programm from the beginning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here is the order I followed to write the code, respecting the parent/dependency relationships.
-That's the order to follow to run the all programm.
+Most of modules have been written for one task but some have been written for several.
+That's why we can see some of them appearing several times.
 I've written in Italic (between '*'), the modules that are not executed in __main__.ipynb as they are imported and used inside other modules.

 Initialisation and data import
    - *data.constant_variables*